-HSC: All My Own Work is a mandatory program designed to help HSC students to follow the principles and practices of good scholarship.
+HSC: All My Own Work is a program designed to help HSC students follow the principles and practices of good scholarship.
+This includes understanding, valuing and using ethical practices when locating and using information as part of their HSC studies.